KareemH-1/React/README.md

 A **basic Random Joke Generator** built using **React.js**, fetching programming-related jokes from the JokeAPI.

 ### 3. [React Currency Converter](https://reactcurrencyconv.netlify.app/)
 A **real-time currency converter** using the **Exchangerate-API**.
-It allows users to convert between currencies with live exchange rates, swap currencies, and view an intuitive UI for seamless conversion.
+It allows users to convert between currencies with live exchange rates, swap currencies, and view an intuitive UI for seamless conaversion.

 ### 4. [React Password Validator](https://reactpassvalidator.netlify.app/)
 A simple password strength validator built with React, Vite, and Validator.js.
 It checks password strength and provides real-time validation feedback.